When going abroad, I’d have to say the most important thing to focus on is your packing list when moving abroad.

 I usually bring a backpack and another type of bag with me on the plane, so I can bring some more things.
 I recently just bought a carry-on suitcase with wheels and it worked out great for my trip to South Carolina.

-I bring my backpack with me that has all of my important documents (tickets, passport, credit cards, etc.) and since you can usually only have two carry-ons with you, I always like to have a backpack that has a pocket on the inner side so I can store my passport and plane tickets so they’re easily accessible.
+I bring my backpack with me that has all of my important documents (tickets, passport, credit cards, etc.) and since you can usually only have two carry-ons with you (depending on the airline), I always like to have a backpack that has a pocket on the inner side so I can store my passport and plane tickets so they’re easily accessible.

 I brought one medium suitcase with me to Thailand and honestly, that was plenty for me.
 I only brought that size because I thought I would only be there for 6 weeks..
 Funny how I ended up staying for 10 months LOL.